Should You Repair or Replace Your Furnace?

 If you plan to be in your house for an extended period of time, you will recoup your investment.
 (And you'll have guaranteed comfort!)
 The dividend is that after you've made back the money you invested, you'll reap the benefits of lower fuel bills every year thereafter.

 If you know your time in your house is limited, you'll need to evaluate the repair option, but just keep Question #4 in mind.
-If you want to sell your house quickly, you may want to invest in that more efficient heating system.
+If you want to sell your house quickly, you may want to invest in a more efficient heating system.

 ServiceOne Air Conditioning & Plumbing is here to help!